Michelle Allan

 Reporter

 Michelle Allan is a reporter at CBC Thunder Bay.
 She's worked with the CBC's Investigative Unit, CBC Ottawa and ran a pop-up bureau in Kingston.
-She won a 2021 Canadian Association of Journalists national award for investigative reporting and was a finalist in 2023.
+She won a 2021 Canadian Association of Journalists national award for investigative reporting and was a finalist in 2023 and 2024.
 You can reach her at michelle.allan@cbc.ca.

 Latest from Michelle Allan